-You may vote in this election as long as you are 18 years of age, on or before March 3, 2020 and are registered to vote.
-The last day to register to vote for this election is Wednesday, February 12, 2020.
-The Town Clerk’s office will remain open until 8 PM that evening.
+You may vote in this election as long as you are 18 years of age, on or before November 3, 2020 and are registered to vote.
+The last day to register to vote for this election is Saturday, October 24, 2020 at 8 PM that evening.
 You may check your voter registration status on-line at the following link: https://www.sec.state.ma.us/VoterRegistrationSearch/MyVoterRegStatus.aspx Please note that your voter registration status does not follow you if you have moved or if you have changed your last name.
 You must register at your new address or under your new name.
 Changing your address with the post office will not change your voter registration status.

 There are several ways to register to vote:

 You do not need to show identification to register to vote.
 However, you are required to provide identification information on the form; either the last four digits of your social security number, your Massachusetts driver’s license number or Massachusetts State ID number.
 If you do not have that information when you register to vote you will be asked to show identification at the polls the first time that you vote in that location.
 The identification required at the polls must include the address at which you are registered.
 You may only register to vote on-line if you have a valid MA drivers license or State ID.

 No. You must re-register to vote in your new community.
 If you have moved within Natick you must register to vote at your new address.
 You must also re-register to vote if your last name has changed since you last registered even if your address did not change.